IAIK/CoronaHeatMap/Readme.md

 docker build -t heatmap .
 ```

-Use the following command to get a bash shell inside the `app` folder of the container:
+Use the following command to get a bash shell inside the `app` folder of the container, which contains all executables:

 ```bash
 docker run -it heatmap